davidborzek/streamdeck-foobar2000/README.md

 The status of the keys gets also updated on external controls (like the foobar2000 window).

----
+## Contributing

+1. Fork the project
+2. Create your feature branch (`git checkout -b feat/fooBar`)
+3. Commit your changes (`git commit -am 'feat: Add some fooBar'`)
+4. Push to the branch (`git push origin feature/fooBar`)
+5. Create a new Pull Request

 ## Credits

-- Uses the [beefweb](https://github.com/hyperblast/beefweb) plugin to control foobar2000
+- [beefweb](https://github.com/hyperblast/beefweb) plugin to control foobar2000